-Researchers funded by the NIHR Global Health Research Programme are expected to involve patients and the public in planning, implementation and evaluation of their research.
+Researchers funded by the NIHR Global Health Research Portfolio are expected to involve patients and the public in planning, implementation and evaluation of their research.

 When your project starts, we will advise you of the dates or milestones when progress reports need to be submitted.
 We will send you a reminder beforehand.
 We will read your reports and associated documents and provide feedback.